divinsmathew/snake-react-js/README.md

 # Overview 🐍

-This is yet another implimentation of the classic snake game in ReactJs.
+This is yet another implimentation of the classic snake game in ReactJS.

 * 3 Levels of difficulties
 * Mobile & touch responsive